easyJet With a Baby: Baggage, Pram & Stroller Rules (2026)

 Do infants get a baggage allowance on easyJet?

 Lap infants on easyJet do not get a full checked baggage allowance.
 However, as noted above, you do get the extra infant bag (up to 45×36×20 cm) as an additional cabin item on top of your adult allowance.
-Pushchairs and car seats travel free regardless of your baggage allowance — they are not counted as checked bags.
+Gate-checked pushchairs and car seats travel free regardless of your baggage allowance and are not counted as checked bags.
+If you'd rather take a compact stroller in the cabin, remember it then counts as your large cabin bag, which only comes with an Up Front or Extra Legroom seat, easyJet Plus or a FLEXI fare.

 Our take on easyJet with a baby